aaronmccall/verymodel-riak/docs/defaults.md

         },
 ```

-**replyToData**: Reformats riak reply into the appropriate format to feed into an instance's loadData method
+**replyToData**: Reformats riak reply into the appropriate format to feed an instance's loadData method

 ```javascript
         replyToData: function (reply) {